Mar 09, 2026

 Ben met Norma Clark in the middle of a street in Hill City.
 She was the love of his life for 53 years.
 They were married October 13, 1956 in St. Peter.
 Their marriage was blessed with four children: Mindy, Sheryl, Kelly, and Mark.

 Left to mourn his passing are his daughters Mindy and husband Jon Schumacher of McPherson, Sheryl and husband Mark Fabricius of Hill City; his sons: Kelly and Michelle Dreiling of Hill City, Mark Dreiling of Hill City; one brother, Charles (Chuck) Dreiling of Buffalo Grove, Illinois; 10 grandchildren and 17 great grandchildren; extended family relatives, and many friends.
-Preceding Ben in death were: his parents; his brothers: Len Dreiling, Elmer Dreiling, Fritz Dreiling; his sisters Helen Weidner, Armella Nordstrom, Ellie Horcher, Kathryn Raupp.
+Preceding Ben in death were: his parents; his loving wife Norma; his brothers: Len Dreiling, Elmer Dreiling, Fritz Dreiling; his sisters: Helen Weidner, Armella Nordstrom, Ellie Horcher, Kathryn Raupp.